coilcoin/coil/README.md

 # Coil

-Coilcoin is an experimental micro cryptocurrency written in Python.
-It is by no means secure; much of the validation has not yet been implemented.
+Coil is an experimental micro cryptocurrency written in Python.
+It is by no means secure; much of the validation has not yet been implemented. *Coil* refers to the protocol and software, *Coilcoin* refers to the currency (COL).

 ## Pending Tasks
 The following tasks must be completed before Coil is a fully functioning cryptocurrency.